AntonNuzhdin/DDPM_EFDL_hw1/README.md

 ---

 - Added Hydra configuration and reformatted `main.py` for convenient usage with Hydra.
 - Added `logger/writer.py` with a convenient `wandb` class for logging experiments.
 Add an ability to log images and other useful info.
+- Added the logging logic to main.py to log all hyperparameters and metrics to wandb.
+- Change the train_epoch, generate_samples functions returns to match the logging logic.
 - Integrated DVC and configured it with Hydra.
-- Added .toml project file with all requirements and uv.lock with all dependencies
+- Added .toml project file with all requirements and uv.lock with all dependencies.
-- Added the setting of the seed before training ensuring the reproducibility of the experiments
+- Added the setting of the seed before training ensuring the reproducibility of the experiments.

 # Install
 1. Install the uv package manager